tkshill/elm-rpg-session/CONTRIBUTING.md

 ```
 npm install -g elm-format elm-test
 ```
 6. At this point, you should be able to get a local server up and running with the project.
-Type in terminal and you are good to go
+Type in terminal:

 ```
 lamdera live
 ```
+and you are good to go!